dotnet/wpf/README.md

 ## Status

 - We are currently in planning for .NET 5.
-- We have completed published WPF sources.
+- We have completed publishing WPF sources.
 You can learn more about this at https://github.com/dotnet/wpf/issues/2554.
 - We have completed porting WPF to .NET Core as part of .NET Core 3.0, you can learn more about what was done [here](https://github.com/dotnet/wpf/issues/1936).

 See the [WPF roadmap](roadmap.md) to learn about the schedule for specific WPF components.